-After the Business Secretary announced almost two months ago that the government would be bringing forward new legislation for approval in Parliament which would provide shiny new insolvency tools and suspend laws prohibiting wrongful trading retrospectively from 1 March to 30 June 2020, we have finally had sight of the long-anticipated draft Bill.
+After the Business Secretary announced almost two months ago that the government would be bringing forward new legislation for approval in Parliament which would provide shiny new insolvency tools and suspend laws prohibiting wrongful trading retrospectively from 1 March to 30 June 2020, we have finally (as at 20 May 2020) had sight of the long-anticipated draft Bill.
 The Bill will receive its second reading on 3 June but will then go before the House of Lords.
 It is unlikely to receive Royal Assent before the end of June.

 A more considered analysis will follow after the second reading of the bill next month, but in the meantime here are our…